vordimous/scmusictheropy/content/_index.md

   component: features_block.html
   featureslist:
   - title: About Us
-    content: The Music Therapy Association of South Carolina has its first organizational meeting on (date), at (location).
-This meeting was organized by music therapists from across South Carolina including founding members (name), (name)....
+    content: The Music Therapy Association of South Carolina (MTASC) is an affiliate organization of the American Music Therapy Association (AMTA).
     actions:
     - label: Read More
       url: docs/index.html